plmercereau/nhs-jobs/README.md

 - Follow the [graphql-request GraphQL Codegen plugin installation instructions](https://www.graphql-code-generator.com/plugins/typescript/typescript-graphql-request)
 - Configure the [generator in `graphql.config.yml`](https://github.com/plmercereau/nhs-jobs/blob/main/graphql.config.yml#L22)
 - Define GraphQL operations in the `functions` directory, for instance an [upsert mutation](https://github.com/plmercereau/nhs-jobs/blob/main/functions/_upsertVacancies.graphql).
-GraphQL files are prefixed with `_` so we are sure there will be any attempt to deploy them as a function endpoint.
+GraphQL files are prefixed with `_` so we are sure there won't be any attempt to deploy them as a function endpoint.
 - See the [generated sdk](https://github.com/plmercereau/nhs-jobs/blob/main/functions/_sdk.ts)
 - Use the [operation in a function](https://github.com/plmercereau/nhs-jobs/blob/main/functions/fetch.ts#L100)

 ## Generate `vue-apollo` GraphQL operations

-In a similar fashion, we can [generate GraphQL operations for Vue Apollo](https://www.graphql-code-generator.com/plugins/typescript/typescript-vue-apollo).
+In a similar way, we can [generate GraphQL operations for Vue Apollo](https://www.graphql-code-generator.com/plugins/typescript/typescript-vue-apollo).
 It works fine with `@nhost/vue` and `@nhost/apollo`:

 - Configure the [generator in `graphql.config.yml`](https://github.com/plmercereau/nhs-jobs/blob/main/graphql.config.yml#L6).
 Note that we added a `x-hasura-role` header set to `user` to the schema will be generated given the permissions of the `users` role.
 - Define GraphQL operations in the `src/graphql` directory, for instance [`vacanciesTable`](https://github.com/plmercereau/nhs-jobs/blob/main/src/graphql/vacanciesTable.graphql)